Resuscitators

 1973 PMR ad

-This image of the Puritan Manual Resuscitator (PMR) appeared in an ad in the May-June 1973 issue of our Journal.
+This image of the Puritan Manual Resuscitator (PMR) appeared in an ad in the May-June 1973 issue of the RESPIRATORY CARE journal.

 1970s AMBU